vendu/Ukko/Readme.md

-# Petrichor
+# Ukko

-Petrichor is the code name for my hobby OS-development project.
+Ukko is the code name for a boot loader project forked from another project (codenamed Petrichor) to be a community-oriented project and a dedicated boot loader.
 At the moment the project includes a bootable floppy with a boot sector written in 16-bit x86 assembly, and a stage-2 image called STAGE2.BIN, written in 32-bit x86 assembly.
 The program in the boot sector loads and runs STAGE2.BIN from the floppy disk.
 The stage-2 image is a simple, toy program with demonstration commands.

 ## Building